Reducing the Bushfire Risk in Australia

 - Collection of samples and Oven Drying – resource intense, slow, and time-consuming.

-- Computer Prediction – these are regionally based and are generally unable to account for localised factors.
+- Computer Prediction – these are regionally based and are generally unable to account for localised conditions.

 - Pre-distribution, collection, and weighing of Fuel Moisture Sticks – resource intense, slow, and time-consuming, all-up costs can be significant.

-The Wiltronics ME2000A Fine Fuel Moisture Meter is:
+Wiltronics ME2000A (add Link) Fine Fuel Moisture Meter advantages:

 - Easy to use,

 - Designed for Australian conditions